sheng09/PHYS3070-6070-Lastest/Basics/README.md

 - Windows
     - Download and install [OpenSSH](https://www.mls-software.com/files/setupssh-8.5p1-1.exe).
     - Download, install, and run [Xming](https://sourceforge.net/projects/xming/).
+If nothing happens, do no worry as the Xming is running properly in the background.
+You can check Xming in your system tray.
     - Run the `cmd` from Start, and run commands below.
     (**Note!!!** Please replace the user name `student01` with yours listed in the table below.)
         ```bash